 So, after all this anticipation for this big, international senior trip, literally the morning we were supposed to leave, my dad starts getting severe stomach pains and quickly ends up in terrible, terrible pain and in the ER.
 Diagnosis: massive kidney stones.

 In fact, these kidney stones were so big that he had to go to surgery to get them blasted out.
 As our plane that we were supposed to be on was leaving, he was in surgery.
-While we were most concerned about my dad’s wellbeing, all of us were devastated about the trip.
+While we were most concerned about my dad’s wellbeing, all of us were absolutely devastated about the trip.

 By some miracle, Dad actually got to go home after surgery that night, took some pain pills, and was seemingly better in the morning.
 We were, very surprisingly, able to rebook our tickets for no additional cost for the next day, and ended up going on our big France trip after all.